 Connect your data

-Linking CRM, HRIS, and financial systems ensures consistency across sales targets, rep headcount, and budgeting assumptions.
+Linking your customer relationship management (CRM), human resources information system (HRIS), and financial systems ensures consistency across sales targets, rep headcount, and budgeting assumptions.
 This integration is critical for maintaining accurate capacity models.

 Streamline your planning process